The larger your company gets, the more important the messaging and brand voice becomes.

 What a Brand Voice is NOT

-A brand voice also should not be confused with “tone of voice.”
-Your brand voice is consistent across channels and situations, whereas your tone shifts based on who you’re talking to, the channel, and the emotional landscape.
+It also should not be confused with “tone of voice.”
+It is consistent across channels and situations, whereas your tone shifts based on who you’re talking to, the channel, and the emotional landscape.

-Things like whether or not you use slang, abbreviations, or off-book punctuation can impact how your brand voice is perceived, but ultimately, doesn’t define it.
+Things like whether or not you use slang, abbreviations, or off-book punctuation can impact how it is perceived, but ultimately, doesn’t define it.

 For instance, a brand voice that’s targeting millennials may not be as concerned with traditional grammar rules as one that’s targeting an older demographic.
-It’s up to you to decide what your brand voice isn’t, and that will largely depend upon the demographic you’re targeting.
+It’s up to you to decide what yours isn’t, and that will largely depend upon the demographic you’re targeting.

 Check out this ad for Forever 21.

 Notice the language?
-It plays directly into the brand voice.
+It plays directly into the brand.
 “Best prices since like… Forever”

 When a younger audience reads something like this, they identify with the style and voice and it attracts them, equaling sales.

-Here are a few different examples of brand voice that you may have seen.
+Here are a few different examples that you may have seen.
 Keep in mind the style that each of these brands uses and the emotions they evoke with their communications.

-DiGiorno pizza has a brand voice that is humorous, subversive, and at times is extremely clever.
+DiGiorno pizza: humorous, subversive, and at times is extremely clever.

 During a live telecast of “The Sound of Music” back in 2013, DiGiorno filled their Twitter feed with tweets like this:

-Nike’s brand voice is inspirational, it’s almost pushy, and it forces you to want to improve yourself (motivation, I love it!
+Nike’s is inspirational, it’s almost pushy, and it forces you to want to improve yourself (motivation, I love it!
 Makes me want some new Nike shoes to run in).
 This particular Instagram ad shows a photo that inspires people to want to keep their workouts going.
-Not coincidentally, Nike advertises their products subtly in the caption.
+Not coincidentally, Nike advertises its products subtly in the caption.

 But the emotions this ad generates in the followers is the real story here.
 It’s almost impossible to look at this, or any Nike ad for that matter, and not feel compelled to both get off the couch and swap your old sweatpants for some sleek, performance sportswear.